neelsoumya/ai_outreach/README.md

     * https://www.aimyths.org/

-* Tensorflow and AI in the browser
+* Tensorflow and AI in the browser.
+Build your own AI models in the browser

     * https://github.com/tensorflow/tfjs/blob/master/GALLERY.md